All About Concierges

-- Chief Concierge
+- Conference Concierge

 - Lobby Concierge

-Job Demand for Concierges
+Is There Job Demand for Concierges?

 There were about 32,500 jobs for Concierge in 2016 (in the United States).
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 3,700 new jobs for Concierge by 2026.
 There will be an estimated 5,000 positions for Concierge per year.